yulin-physics/learning-rust/README.md

 ## Why Rust?

 Multiple concurrent Rust toolchains can be installed and managed via <a href="https://rustup.rs/">rustup</a>.
 Rust installations come with Cargo, a command line tool to manage dependencies, run tests, generate documentation, and more.
-Rust was built with safety, speed, and efficiency.
+Rust was built with safety, speed, and efficiency (productivity and control).

-- Compile time memory checks

-  Memory Safety through ownership and borrowing (variables immutable by default)
+- Compile time memory checks, guuarantees memory safety with no run time costs through ownership and borrowing (variables immutable by default)

-- Catching bugs at compile time
+- Catching bugs at compile time and ridiculously helpful compiler errors
-- Low level control
+- Best of two worlds from systems programming and functional/higher-order programming: Low level control and abstraction when required
 - Zero-cost abstractions (Fluent Builder Pattern)

 ## [Run a File in Rust](01_getting_started)